intersystems-ib/iris-fhir-interop/README.md

-Example of using InterSystems IRIS or HealthShare Health Connect interoperability features for FHIR (no FHIR repository capabilities used in this case).
+Example of using InterSystems IRIS or HealthShare Health Connect interoperability features for FHIR.
+Scenarios where forwarding requests and handling responses are required.

 # Setup
 Build image